About Sermon of the Year

 How to enter

-- Submit a written sermon of no more than 1500 words on the subject of The Power of Love by midnight on Sunday 17 February.
+Submit a written sermon of no more than 1500 words on the subject Made by God by midnight on Sunday 16 February 2020.

 Sermon of the Year books